okokfun/vm_mini/readme.md

 # 下文是上面链接的翻译

 ## Foreword
-I'm not sure whether this topic should belong to 'Projects' section, but 6 digit voltmeters is borderline voltnuttery thing, perhaps more when it's DIY project, so I entered it here.
+&ensp;&ensp;I'm not sure whether this topic should belong to 'Projects' section, but 6 digit voltmeters is borderline voltnuttery thing, perhaps more when it's DIY project, so I entered it here.
 Mods have all the power to move it elsewhere, of course.

 This is more-less finished project.
 I will receive some more spit and polish, but major rework is not in the plans.
 I decided to make the project available for anybody intersted.